-This may be the shortest guide to Oracle licensing policy for Oracle Database and other technology products (eg Weblogic and other middleware products).
+The Oracle licensing basics may be the shortest guide to Oracle licensing policy for Oracle Database and other technology products (eg WebLogic and other middleware products).
 You may treat this as an introduction to Oracle licensing.

 Oracle Database is sold in different editions: Enterprise Edition, Standard Edition 2 & Personal Edition.